KieronKretschmar/representations-from-nli/README.md

 The SNLI dataset will automatically be downloaded from the Hugging Face Hub with the `datasets` library.
 If a cached version already exists, it will be used.

 ## Pretrained models and vocabulary
 At the time of writing, checkpoints of 8 pretrained sentence encoders, one classifier for the natural language inference task for one of these encoders, and 2 vocabularies, which contain the embeddings, are avilable on [Google Drive](https://drive.google.com/drive/folders/1XMYTyJigxU4JLDfhy-Y7VIWd5HOlr6u0?usp=sharing).
 These can be downloaded and evaluated.
-For more info on how to evaluate them, see sections below as well as `demo.ipynb` and `analysis.ipynb`.
+For more info on how to evaluate them, see sections below as well as `analysis.ipynb`.

 # Training models
 Models can be trained using the `train.py` script.
 For more information about the arguments, please look at `train.py`.